loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 [Alpine AJAX](https://alpine-ajax.js.org/) is a lightweight alternative to [htmx](https://htmx.org), which you can use to enhance server-side rendered HTML with a few attributes, turning `<a>` and `<form>` tags into AJAX-powered versions.
 No more full page refreshes when you submit a form.

-The key mechanic: when a form has `x-target="comments"`, Alpine AJAX submits the form via AJAX, finds the element with that ID in the response, and swaps it into the page.
-The server returns HTML, not JSON.
+It works like this: when a form has an attribute such as `x-target="comments"`, Alpine AJAX submits the form via AJAX, finds the element with ID `comments` in the response, and swaps it into the page.
+Notably this means that the server returns HTML instead of JSON, like we're kind of used to with our APIs.

 In the original article I used [django-template-partials](https://github.com/carltongibson/django-template-partials) (since merged into Django itself) to mark sections of a template as named partials using `{% partialdef %}`.
 Combined with a custom `AlpineTemplateResponse` the view could automatically return just the targeted partial when the request came from Alpine AJAX.